 The Lil’wat World of Charlie Mack, published by Talonbooks in February 2010, is Kennedy and Bouchard’s tribute to one of their First Nations collaborators.

-Finalist for the 2003 BC Book Prize: Roderick Haig-Brown Regional Prize”
+Short-listed 2003 BC Book Prize: Roderick Haig-Brown Regional Prize